US/Canadian Transcript Summarization

 There may be some variation between the GPAs calculated by LSAC and those calculated by colleges or students; however, the variation is rarely substantial.
 Because the law schools that use LSAC's Credential Assembly Service understand its procedures, a slight variation in GPA is not likely to affect a law school's admission decision.

 All credits are reported in terms of semester hours.
 All earned credits not reported in semester hours are converted to that system.
 Trimester hours are treated as semester hours; quarter hours are multiplied by .67 to arrive at semester hours.
 Credits recorded in other units are converted to semester hours using the formula supplied by the college issuing the transcript.

-Although passing grades for courses with only one or two passing grades are not converted to the 4.0 scale, credit is given for them in the Credential Assembly Service summary (see Grades Excluded From Conversion for examples).
+Although passing grades for courses with only one or two passing grades may not be converted to the 4.0 scale, credit is given for them in the Credential Assembly Service summary (see Grades Excluded From Conversion for examples).
 These courses, and any course for which the transcript shows credit but no grade, appear in the Unconverted Credit Hours section of the law school report.